shaiguitar/haml-i18n-extractor/README.md

 Extract strings likely to be translated from haml templates for I18n translation.
 Replace the text, create yaml files, do all things you thought macros would solve, but didn't end up really saving THAT much time.
 Automate that pain away.

-## Installation

-`gem install haml-i18n-extractor`

-If you want the latest code aka edge, you can also simply clone this repo and install the gem from the root of the repo:

-`gem uninstall -x haml-i18n-extractor; rm *gem; gem build *gemspec; gem install --local *gem`
+# Idempotent

+It's idempotent, which means you can run this library/executable against the same haml file after you've already translated the keys, and it won't try to retranslate already translated text.
+Pretty cool.

 ## Usage

-You can use this on a per-file basis, or on a typical rails project directory.
+You can use the binary which is an interactive prompting mode included in this library, or just use the code directly.
+See below for more examples.

-## Per-file basis
+## Examples

-- You can use the lib directly in your code, as such:
+- Per file basis.
+You can use the lib directly in your code, as such:

 <pre>
 begin